jk021227/jk021227/README.md

-### Hey there 👋 I'm Jhon and Welcome to my Github!
 ## 👩🏻‍💻 About Me 👩🏻‍💻
 I'm a rising senior majoring in Computer Science and minoring in Interactive Media and Legal Studies.
 My biggest academic and professional strengths are a determined work ethic, being a flexible team player, and being an efficient communicator.
 Having worked in various settings and positions, in and outside of school, I have developed rapid critical thinking, especially when working under pressure, which is an applicable skill for many work environments.
 I can operate as both a cooperative teammate and an efficient leader given what the circumstances demand.